michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 * need of using `time_bucket()`
 * Inability to use `time_bucket_fillgapp()` instead of time_bucket().

-All those limitations makes impossible to interpolate or extrapolate missing data during CAGG calculations (are you recalling the issue described in HA sensors paragraph?).
+All those limitations make it impossible to interpolate or extrapolate missing data during CAGG calculations (are you recalling the issue described in the HA sensors paragraph?).

 These limitations can be worked around, most effectively by handling such calculations later on, during data retrieval for front-end visualization or reporting.
 This allows for flexibility while keeping the continuous aggregate definitions simple and efficient.